open-source-labs/Recoilize/README.md

 <h3>Throttle</h3>
 <p>In the settings tab, users are able to set throttle (in milliseconds) for large scale applications or any applications that changes state rapidly.
 The default is set at 70ms.<p>

-<h3>State Persistence (BETA)</h3>
+<h3>State Persistence</h3>
 <p>Recoilize allows the users to persist their application's state through a refresh or reload.
-At this time, the user is able to view the previous states in the dev tool, but cannot time travel to the states before refresh.
-The team is still working on completing this feature.</p>
+At this time, the user is able to view the previous states in the dev tool, but cannot time travel to the states before refresh.</p>

 <h3>Additional Features</h3>
 <ul><li>legend to see relationship between component graph and state</li></ul>